BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ## PlaceholderAPI[](https://www.spigotmc.org/resources/6245/)

 If you have this plugin, BetonQuest will add a `betonquest` placeholder to it.
-You will then be able to use `ph` placeholder.
+You will be able to use the `ph` placeholder.

 ### Placeholder: `betonquest`